quii/learn-go-with-tests/anti-patterns.md

 If you have declared an `interface` that has many methods, that points to a leaky abstraction.
 Think about how you could define that collaboration with a more consolidated set of methods, ideally one.

+#### Interface pollution

+As a Go proverb says, *the bigger the interface, the weaker the abstraction*.
+If you expose a huge interface to the users of your package, you force them to create in their tests a stub/mock that matches the entire API, providing an implementation also for methods they do not use (sometimes, they just panic to make clear that they should not be used).
+This situation is an anti-pattern known as [interface pollution](https://rakyll.org/interface-pollution/) and this is the reason why the standard library offers you just tiny little interfaces.

+Instead, you should expose from your package a bare struct with all relevant methods exported, leaving to the clients of your API the freedom to declare their own interfaces abstracting over the subset of the methods they need: e.g [go-redis](https://github.com/redis/go-redis) exposes a struct (`redis.Client`) to the API clients.

+Generally speaking, you should expose an interface to the clients only when:
+- the interface consists of a small and coherent set of functions.
+- the interface and its implementation need to be decoupled (e.g. because users can choose among multiple implementations or they need to mock an external dependency).

 #### Think about the types of test doubles you use

 - Mocks are sometimes helpful, but they're extremely powerful and therefore easy to misuse.
 Try giving yourself the constraint of using stubs instead.